Original post: 2018 – updated in July 2021.

 It’s harder said than done but some ways to do this is to turn off notification settings, put the icons in specific folders, or delete the icons completely so you can only check them on a computer.

-Foods that have a high amount of naturally occurring melatonin are:
+Foods that have a high amount of naturally occurring elements that help melatonin production are:

 - Tart cherries